gnzsnz/ib-gateway-docker/README.md

 Because of this, the default `docker-compose.yml` only exposes the IB API port to the **localhost** on the docker host, but not to the whole network.

-If you want to connect to IB Gateway from a remote device, consider adding an additional layer of security (e.g. TLS/SSL or SSH tunnel) to protect the 'plain text' TCP sockets against unauthorized access or manipulation.
+If you want to connect to IB Gateway from a remote device, consider adding a layer of security (e.g. TLS/SSL or SSH tunnel) to protect the 'plain text' TCP sockets against unauthorized access or manipulation.

 #### Possible IB API port configurations